jblaszak/practice/frontendmentor/level-one/nft-preview-card-component-main/README.md

 ### What I learned

+Learned that ::before and ::after elements don't work with img's!
 More time management and alignment of items.
-Good simple one to practice output.
+More use of hover states.
+Otherwise good simple one to practice output.

 ## Author